MESOTHELIOMA GENE THERAPY TRIALS

 When a genetically altered virus is introduced, that virus will infect only tumor cells and will use a protein to convert a non-toxic drug into a drug that will kill those tumor cells.
 Gene therapy has shown some success in clinical trials.
 There may be side effects to this kind of treatment, including symptoms of infection, but the potential benefits may be greater than these risks for some patients.

 For more information regarding gene therapy and other alternative treatment options, contact an experienced Bay Area lawyer at Kaiser Gornick LLP.
-Schedule an initial consultation and speak with an attorney at our office in San Francisco, California.
+Schedule an initial consultation and speak with an attorney at our offices in the San Francisco Bay Area, California.